aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-jpg/_index.md

 The following code snippet shows you how to convert all PDF pages to Jpeg images.

-## Convert single PDF page to JPEG image
+## Convert single PDF page to JPG image

 Aspose.PDF for .NET allows you to convert a particular page to Jpeg format: